Restore an Archive

 The following article exclusively pertains to a Graylog Enterprise feature or functionality.
 To learn more about obtaining an Enterprise license, please contact the Graylog Sales team.

-Once you have set up Graylog archiving and archived your first set of data, you can now restore your archives as required, like when you may need to search and analyze the data.
+After you set up Graylog archiving and have archived your first set of data, you can restore your archives when required, such as when you need to search and analyze the data.

 Restore Archived Data